 Whilst it's in season, you could also try this rhubarb and custard fool, oaty rhubarb flapjacks or a gluten free rhubarb and almond cake.
 And of course rhubarb crumble is always very popular!

 Apples.
-Apple complements the flavour of rhubarb perfectly, and helps to sweeten its tart flavour.
-Use dessert rather than cooking apples for this recipe, as they will add more sweetness.
+Apple adds natural sweetness to the recipe so you can make this rhubarb stew without extra refined sugar.
+It complements the tart flavour of rhubarb perfectly.
+Use dessert not cooking apples such as Bramleys for this recipe, as they will add more sweetness.

 Honey.
 You'll only need a couple of tablespoons of honey to sweeten your stewed rhubarb, along with the sweetness of the apples.